sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Chapters/Plot/2-SansAndAsgore.md

 "Oh!"
 The purple-garbed kid hopped in place.
 "You can call me Hat Kid!
 This is Mustache Girl, my cohort."

-The snort that erupted from Sans had the girls share an awkward look. "man, if things had been different...
-I would've loved for you to meet *Monster Kid*," he explained with a chuckle.
+The snort that erupted from Sans had the girls share an awkward look. "man, if things had been different... i would've loved for you to meet *monster kid*," he explained with a chuckle. "name's sans."

 Mu raised an eyebrow, then turned to Hat Kid.
 "I couldn't find the source of that time fluctuation out there."
 She gestured past the doors that Frisk had strolled in through, whilst pulling a device from the hoodie pocket.
 "The fluctuations seemed to stop once we got down here--"